About Physicians for Social Responsibility

 How to Apply

-Please submit a cover letter describing your qualifications, resume, and a minimum of three references (name, title, organization, phone, and email).
+Please submit a cover letter describing your qualifications and salary requirements, resume, and a minimum of three references (name, title, organization, phone, and email).
 Please note that references will not be contacted without prior approval from the applicant.

 PSR is committed to recruiting and maintaining a staff with a broad range of perspectives and backgrounds.
 As an equal opportunity employer, we are committed to employment practices that ensure that employees and applicants for employment are provided with equal opportunities without regard to race, color, national or ethnic origin, sex, age, religion, disability, medical condition, veteran status, marital status, pregnancy, sexual orientation, gender identity, gender expression, genetic information or any other factor that is not related to the position.